rvignesh89/mac-starter/README.md

 1. Change tap to press - By default I need to press to press 🙄
 2. Show only active items in dock - I don't like clutter.
 3. Increase keyrepeat and delay keyrepeat delay - I assume most devs like it this way.

+# Mac App Store

+I'm using [mas-cli](https://github.com/mas-cli/mas) to automate installation for the following apps.
+This installation uses ids listed in `mas search <app>` command to ensure the correct app is installed.
+It also skips installation if the app is already present.

+1. iMovie

+---

 There is some level of automation which might be possible but I've not attempted to do it, like extensions in Chrome.
 Maybe something that I might attempt sometime in the future.